Are You Being Served?

 The self-service platform was launched earlier this year and is presently being used by over 100 agencies, and company officials are confident that its use by the agency community will continue to grow.

-In an exclusive interview, Air Canada’s senior director, sales for Canada, Virgilio Russi told Canadian Travel Press that “we’ve found that for smaller agencies they get better and faster support from us if they are in a self-servicing environment.”
+Air Canada’s senior director, sales for Canada, Virgilio Russi told Canadian Travel Press that “we’ve found that for smaller agencies they get better and faster support from us if they are in a self-servicing environment.”

-And while agents can still get in touch with someone to assist them, Russi noted that “there are a lot of different things that we can do [for agents] from an automated platform that [gives them] immediate access [to what they need].”
+And, while agents can still get in touch with someone to assist them, Russi noted that “there are a lot of different things that we can do [for agents] from an automated platform that [gives them] immediate access [to what they need].”

 Surprisingly, though, while AC Liaison was originally designed specifically as a self-service tool for smaller agencies, Russi told CTP that already “there are some larger agencies that actually like it as well and are using it because the information is out there.”